 Q. How can mobile backhaul help an upstart MVNO be successful in countries like Brazil and China?

 Mobile backhaul poses requirements to change the existing network and therefore creates opportunities for new players to enter into an existing consumer base.
-The fundamental philosophy in mobile backhaul is the use of a shared packet network instead of mobile service provider specific leased lines for the traffic between the base stations and base station controllers.
-This fits in very nicely with the MVNO model of using/leasing infrastructure from 3rd parties to service a consumer base.
+The fundamental philosophy in mobile backhaul is the use of a shared packet network instead of mobile service provider-specific leased lines for the traffic between the base stations and base station controllers.
+This fits in very nicely with the MVNO model of using/leasing infrastructure from 3rd parties to serve a consumer base.

 Q. I need to know how to create the protocols for mobile communication?

 There are 2 types of protocols.
 The 1st type is the protocols between the mobile user and the base station as well as the base station and the base station controller.
 These are addressed by forums like the 3GPP, LTE, etc. The 2nd type is the protocols that enable the networking infrastructure between the base station and the base station controller.
 These are addressed by the IEEE, IETF, and ITU-T. There are numerous white papers on these on various websites.
 Some are also available at https://northamerica.altran.com for a quick understanding of the various technologies.

 Q. From the management point of view, wouldn’t IP/MPLS and MPLS-TP make more sense than deploying Carrier Ethernet in the backhaul and MPLS in the core?

 MPLS-TP is definitely more efficient in the core of the transport network.
 In the backhaul, Carrier Ethernet promises better capacity utilization than IP/MPLS.
 Management solutions will be adapted to or will emerge to cater to the most efficient ways of utilizing the network.

 Q. Has Altran installed its ISS software in West Africa?